kihuni/Linux_PID_Process_Signals/Linux_PIDs/README.md

 - PIDs has a default maximum value of 32,767, which essentially define the maximum number of processes that can exist simultaneously on a system

+# The /proc

-- There is a file called pid_max
+- Information on current process is stored in `/proc` file system

+# How to list contents of `/proc`

+- You can use ls then pipe in the output to less